');

 About New Rockford, ND

-New Rockford is a small community in North Dakota with a population of 1,325 residents.
-The median household income is $47,969 per year, which is below the national average.
-The median age in New Rockford is 45.8 years.
+New Rockford is a small town located in North Dakota with a population of 1,325 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $47,969 per year, which is 36% below the national median of $75,149.
+The median age of 45.8 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 How New Rockford Ranks in North Dakota